dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/experimental-features.md

 ## Beta terms and conditions

-By using or enabling beta features/products, you agree to the Beta terms and conditions.
-Download the [Beta terms and conditions](/docs/cloud/about-cloud/assets/beta-t&c.docx) for more info.
+By using or enabling features that aren't yet in general release ("Beta Features"), you agree to its terms and conditions.
+Download the [Beta terms and conditions](/assets/beta-tc.pdf) for more info.